Opentrons/opentrons/api/docs/v2/new_modules.rst

 Latch Control
 =============

-To easily add and remove labware from the Heater-Shaker, you can control its labware latch within your protocol using :py:meth:`.open_labware_latch` and :py:meth:`.close_labware_latch`.
+To add and remove labware from the Heater-Shaker, you can control the module's labware latch from your protocol using :py:meth:`.open_labware_latch` and :py:meth:`.close_labware_latch`.
 Shaking requires the labware latch to be closed, so you may want to issue a close command before the first shake command in your protocol:

 .. code-block:: python